leopoldch/chessmind/README.md

 ## Cython acceleration

-A small Cython extension is provided to speed up move ordering.
+A small set of Cython extensions speed up move ordering and board evaluation.
 After installing dependencies run:

 ```bash
 pip install cython numpy
 python setup.py build_ext --inplace
 ```

-This step compiles the `engine_cython/speedups.pyx` module which the engine uses automatically if available.
+This step compiles the modules in `engine_cython/` which the engine uses automatically if available.

+## Profiling

+Run `python profile_engine.py` to produce a simple `cProfile` report of the engine searching for a move from the initial position.